Azarchaniel/DBKLP/README.md

 # DBKLP
-Single-purpose PowerShell script to check if file was changed and if so, copy it to another file.
+Single-purpose PowerShell script to check if file was changed and if so, copy it to another folder.

 ### Author
 Lubos Csonka